-The physical boundary of the module is the perimeter of the package and is listed in Figure 1 (red outline).
-Consequently, the embodiment of the module is a single-chip standalone cryptographic module.
-The logical module boundary is a sub-chip boundary including the firmware application (i.e. secure key store - SKS; green outline) together with the Hardware DRBG and AES/SHA accelerator.
+The physical boundary of the module is the perimeter of the package.
+The logical module boundary is a sub-chip boundary including the firmware application (i.e. secure key store - SKS; blue outline) together with the Hardware DRBG and AES/SHA accelerator.
 The module's logical and physical boundaries are depicted in the logical block diagram given in Figure 1.